 For all intents and purposes, the hike to explore the Upper Hot Spring Canyon can be divided into two sections.

 The first section starts from the Falcon Group Campground (see directions below) and ends at the first Upper Hot Spring Canyon Falls.

 The distance covered here is about 1.5 miles (or 3 miles round-trip) with about 300ft net elevation loss.

-The majority of this hike is on a well-established trail though there was a noticeable lack of signage, especially around the false trails near the Falcon Group Campground.
+The majority of this hike is on a well-used but unofficial trail so there was a noticeable lack of signage, especially around the false trails near the Falcon Group Campground.

 I’d imagine that this first section would be sufficient for most day hikers, especially if the appetite for rough and rugged adventures is not there.

 For the second part of the hike, it continues where the first section left off just downstream of the first Upper Hot Spring Canyon Falls.